AurelienNioche/ActiveTeachingModel/README.md

 Auto-documentation is handled by Sphinx.
 In order to make changes:

-1. Modify index.rst to change the main documentation page if needed. code.rst will build the auto-documentation page if updated with the name of the script file as in:
+1. Modify index.rst to change the main documentation page if needed.
+In addition, code.rst will be used to build the auto-documentation page if updated with the name of the script file as in:

 ```
     .. automodule:: learner.carlos_ann